xjtu-omics/LTR_Stream/readMe.md

 # LTR_Stream
-LTR_Stream was designed for reconstructing evolutionary trajectories for LTR-RTs in closely related species and identifying genome (or sub-genome) specific genetic LTR-RT markers for genomic comparison and phylogeny inferring.
-Built upon Snakemake, LTR_Stream is an user-friendly and integral pipeline handling procedures from genome downloading to genetic marker detection.
+LTR_Stream is designed to achieve sub-lineage level LTR-RT clustering in closely related species, discovering valuable genetic markers for genome comparison and LTR-RT modular evolution in host genome.
+It takes nucleotide sequences of intact LTR-RTs belonging to the same LTR-lineage as input.
+A mix of LTR-RTs from different LTR-lineages is theoretically acceptable but not recommended.
+LTR_Stream gives each LTR-RT a cluster label and automatically evaluate reliability of each cluster.

 ## Graphical Abstract